 To create a velvety richness in the cover a dot roller was used alternating between Green Shade Blue and Ultramarine Blue.

 This content was originally published on Ziska’s blog.
 To learn more about this and other projects she has worked on, visit her website.
-You can also visit the Supersaturated webpage to learn more about the paints Ziska used in this production.
+You can also visit the Supersaturated Product Page to learn more about the paints Ziska used in this production.